daipayan-bhowal/Lexer_in_C/README.md

 # Lexer_in_C
-A Lexer for C Programming language, written in Visual Studio
+A Standalone Lexer for C Programming language, written in Visual Studio C++